-these growing instructions are based on my experiences with the achimenes hybrids shown on these pages. with the natural form different conditions can apply.
+These growing instructions are based on my experiences with the Achimenes hybrids shown on these pages.
+With the natural forms different conditions can apply.

-the usual flower or cactus compost can be used. the depth of the rhizomes is about two to four centimetres.
+A usual flower or cactus compost can be used.
+The depth of the rhizomes is about two to four centimetres.